cyriljoshua020/Multi-Responsive-Webpage/Readme.md

-# ExposysDatalab
+# Mini Project
-As a intern in exposysData lab I was assigned for a task to create a multi responsive web page.
+Develop a multi-responsive web page using HTML and CSS.
+Utilize media queries to ensure optimal display on various devices, such as desktops, tablets, and mobiles.
 This is my first project towards web development.